pac-iitd/blog/_posts/2022-03-05-dark_universe1.md

 <p align="center">
   <img src="{{ site.baseurl }}/assets/images/dark_2.png" />

-    An example of gravitational lensing.
+    <br>An example of gravitational lensing.
 The galaxies seem to form “circles” around the center of the image, suggesting the presence of gravity in that region of space.
 However, there is no visible mass that could produce lensing on such a large scale, suggesting a presence of dark matter in that chunk of space

 </p>